 According to the International Journal of Biomedical and Advance Research, based in India

 In addition to its compelling water purifying powers and high nutritional value, M. oleifera is very important for its medicinal value.
 Various parts of this plant such as the leaves, roots, seed, bark, fruit, flowers and immature pods act as cardiac and circulatory stimulants, possess antitumor, antipyretic, antiepileptic, antiinflammatory, antiulcer, antispasmodic, diuretic, antihypertensive, cholesterol lowering, antioxidant, antidiabetic, hepatoprotective, antibacterial and antifungal activities, and are being employed for the treatment of different ailments in the indigenous system of medicine, particularly in South Asia.

 One reason that moringa has been touted as a sort of panacea for malnourished populations, is that it’s effective against local disease and infections.
-For instance, a study showed that moringa was effective against H. pylori, a pathogen common among the most impoverished communities on earth.

 Specifically, pterygospermin, was identified by scientists in different studies over decades, originating in India in the 1950s.
 They discovered that this compound was very effective against a “wide range of bacteria and fungi”.
 And that antibiotic activity

 is clearly the area in which the preponderance of evidence—both classical scientific and extensive anecdotal evidence—is overwhelming.
 The scientific evidence has now been available for over 50 years, although much of it is completely unknown to western scientists.